 I joined the University of Exeter in September 2020 as a Lecturer in Law (Education and Research).
-I am the convene for criminal evidence and teach criminal law.
+I am the convenor for criminal evidence and teach criminal law.
 Prior to joining Exeter, I was a teaching assistant and completed my doctoral studies at the University of Aberdeen.

 My doctoral thesis reconstructed the procedural and administrative history of Scotland's justiciary court from 1580-1650 with special reference to actions for homicide.

 My research interests are in criminal law and evidence, particularly legal history.
 I am interested in the development of criminal law doctrines; gender and the law; law reform in evidence and procedure; as well as interdisciplinary and comparative work in criminal law and evidence.

 I have published on the role of women in raising criminal actions, elections and governance in early modern Scotland, and on the classificatory rules regarding homicide.

 I would be happy to supervise topics on aspect's relating to criminal law and evidence.
 Interested students should contact me.